 Alternatively, or in addition to both dog ID tags and microchips, you can also invest in something called a GPS collar for dogs.
 These collars will help you locate your dog quickly, and you’ll know exactly where he is at all times.
 You can get a GPS tracking system, or cheaper options for your phone.
 Read more on the best dog GPS collars here.

 Photo identification of your dog is important to keep on hand in case Fido gets loose from you during a hike and gets lost for good.
+These things happen, and many cases have been reported and documented of dogs getting lost on hiking trips.

 Having your dog’s photograph to share with other hikers can help to locate him sooner rather than later.
 That is if you do not use any of the above mentioned tools, such as GPS trackers, to locate him (all of which would be much easier, of course).